-This zucchini linguine calls for pasta to be tossed with summer squash, capers, garlic, pepper flakes, mint, dill, parsley, and cheese for an easy vegetarian weeknight dinner.
+This zucchini linguine calls for pasta to be tossed with summer squash (zoodles, actually), capers, garlic, pepper flakes, mint, dill, parsley, and cheese for an easy vegetarian pasta dinner.

 - Pinch dried red pepper flakes (optional)

 - 3/4 cup chopped fresh dill

 - 1/4 cup chopped flat-leaf parsley

 - 7 tablespoons (3 1/2 ounces) unsalted butter diced

 - 1 1/4 cups freshly grated kefalotyri*, Parmesan, or pecorino cheese

 - Bring a large pot of salted water to a boil.
 Cook the pasta until just al dente (usually a little less time than the package instructions indicate).